awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-listenercertificate.md

 ## Properties<a name="aws-resource-elasticloadbalancingv2-listenercertificate-properties"></a>

 `Certificates`  <a name="cfn-elasticloadbalancingv2-listenercertificate-certificates"></a>
-Certificates specified for the listener\.
+The certificates to add\.
 Duplicates not allowed\.
  *Required*: Yes
  *Type*: List of [Certificate](aws-properties-elasticloadbalancingv2-listenercertificate-certificate.md)
  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)